chaoyi-wu/RadFM/README.md

  [Website](https://chaoyi-wu.github.io/RadFM/)
 ## Quick Start:
-Downlad [Model checkpoint](https://huggingface.co/chaoyi-wu/RadFM) and check `./src/test.py` for how to generate text with our model.
+Download [Model checkpoint](https://huggingface.co/chaoyi-wu/RadFM) and check `./src/test.py` for how to generate text with our model.

 BTW, make sure you have a large GPU. :)